laolarou726/ToyRT/README.md

 ## Special Thanks

-[CodingEric](https://github.com/CodingEric/CSharpRT), help and technical support was provided during development.
+[CodingEric](https://github.com/CodingEric), help and technical support was provided during the development.

-At the same time, this project is developed based on its open source [CSharpRT](https://github.com/CodingEric/CSharpRT).
+At the same time, this project is developed based on his open source [CSharpRT](https://github.com/CodingEric/CSharpRT).

 ## Environment Setup